bloomberg/chromium.bb/src/docs/servicification.md

   request on to the underlying service that hosts the feature.

 Notably, from the renderer's POV essentially nothing changes here.

-In the longer term, this will still be the basic model, only with "the browser" replaced by "the Navigation Service" or "the web permissions broker".

 ## Strategies for Challenges to Decoupling from //content